minerpoolnet/pools/README.md

 	"notify":"<your email adress for later notifying>"
     },
 ```
+For e.g. open-ethereum-pool operators the different api paths will be mostly identical, but are still separated for other configurations.

 To be done:
 - Complete rework of the souce code, changes in the data structure (in work at the moment / 30%)